A Rose by Any Other Name Would Be Hard to Find

 See also References

-See also links related topics that are index entries in their own right.
+See also references link related topics that are index entries in their own right.
 There are rules for how to use them — they can get tricky in practice, and there is such a thing as too many See also references, so it is important to index responsibly and not waste the readers’ time.

 So, on that note…